If you don't know what HTCondor is about, I'll run you through a couple of scenarios where it may be useful even if you're not a data scientist.

 environment = "DATA_FOLDER_PATH=$$(DATA_FOLDER_PATH)"

 There's also the case where you may run the jobs on machines where DATA_FOLDER_PATH was not specified.
-To cover such cases you can add a default value:
+To cover such cases, you may add a default value:

 If you don't pass a default value, Condor will fill it with UNDEFINED